bigcommerce/dev-docs/docs/api-docs/channels/channel-webhooks.md

 ## Channel webhook callbacks

-Below is an example of a callback BigCommerce will send to the `destination` URL when a channel event fires.
+The following is an example of a callback BigCommerce sends to the `destination` URL when a channel event fires:

 ```json
 {